rydmike/rydmike.github.io/talo.md

 ### Conclusions

 Some aspects of Flutter were not quite ready for prime time on all of our required platforms when we evaluated it, and it is not quite there today either.
-We were however impressed and convinced by the level and readiness observed already during these concept tests.
-Additionally, we found that the Flutter SDK and Dart was easy to learn, and as a developer experience, it and the tooling were a pure joy to use and code in.
-The Flutter Community is always positive, ready to lend a helping hand regarding questions, and Google has been very supportive with SDK issues.
+We were still impressed and convinced by the level and readiness observed already during these concept tests.
+We also found that the Flutter SDK and Dart language was easy to learn, and as a developer experience, it and the tooling, were a pure joy to use and code in.
+The Flutter Community is very positive and always ready to lend a helping hand regarding questions, and Google has been very forthcoming and supportive with SDK issues.

 All this, plus the continued development and progress of Flutter, has further cemented our conviction that Flutter is the right fit for our use-case.
 So yes, we selected **Flutter** for TALO's UI development and are proceeding with it.